Vacuum Polarization Energy of the Kinks in the Sinh-Deformed Models: Numerical Results

-For $a\neq 0$ we observe a symmetric scattering potential cf. the bottom right in figure \ref{fig:stabilitypot}.
+For $a\neq 0$ we observe a symmetric scattering potential cf. of Figure \ref{fig:stabilitypot_a}.
 This potential is narrower compared to that of the polynomial $\varphi^{6}$ model.
-In effect yields large values for the VPEs for various values of $a$ as seen in table \ref{t3}.
-Furthermore, we have also confirmed the VPE results using the Jost function formalism of Eq. (\ref{eq:Jost}).
+In effect, it yields large values for the VPEs for various values of $a$ as seen in Table \ref{t3}.
+The results in Table \ref{t3} show that the results using the Jost function formalism of Eq. (\ref{eq:Jost}) agrees favorable well with the present calculations of Eq. (\ref{eq:evac}) with a minor error.
+The error margin improves as $a$ increases.
+Here the error is estimated as the relative error $\displaystyle \frac{\vert E_{{\rm vac}} -E_{{\rm vac}}^{S} \vert }{\vert E_{{\rm vac}} \vert}$.
+Also, we show in Figure \ref{fig:phase_c} the phase shift for $a=1$.